-In compliance with a historic treatment plan the existing Spruce Railroad Trail (SRRT) would be widened between Phase 1 of the ODT and the current Lyre River parking lot.
+Under Alternative 3 the park would construct two miles of new trail in the Sol Duc area of the park from the Sol Duc exhibit area and parking lot to the Historic Spruce Railroad Grade southwest of Highway 101 and 1.4 miles of new trail on the historic grade (segment 12) adjacent to Sol Duc Hot Springs road.
+The existing Spruce Railroad Trail (SRRT) would be widened and paved between Phase 1 of the ODT and the current Lyre River parking lot.
 Trail design would rehabilitate the historic railroad profile and ditches, where present.
 Both railroad tunnels would be cleared and developed for trail use.
 The existing parking lot near the Lyre River would be expanded and paved.
 The existing North Shore Picnic Area parking lot would also be graded and paved.

-Both beneficial and adverse impacts would occur to cultural resources.
-These alternatives would result in regional, long-term minor to moderate adverse impacts by removal of railroad subgrade on steep slopes to restore dry laid fieldstone and to reconstruct timber half-bridge.
+Alternative 3 would result in both beneficial and adverse impacts to cultural resources.
+This alternative would result in regional, long-term minor to moderate adverse impacts by removal of railroad subgrade on steep slopes to restore dry laid fieldstone and to reconstruct timber half-bridge.
 Minor adjustment may be made of the historic alignment to avoid bank failure, and minor changes to grade would occur to address trail drainage associated with low water crossings.